FDaCostaB/RO-Sequence_alignment/readme.md

 Libraries needed : matplotlib

-LINUX: 'sudo apt-get python3' 'sudo apt-get python3-<lib>'
+LINUX: 'sudo apt-get python3' 'sudo apt-get python3-lib'

 Go to source folder 'python3 main.py' to run the application.

-Windows: Install pip 'pip install <lib>'
+Windows: Install pip 'pip install lib'

 With a working installation of python and the libraries indicated installed, double click on main.py to run the application.